United Nations Multidimensional Integrated Stabilization Mission in Mali: Organisation and forces

-Its headquarters are in the Malian capital city, Bamako.
-Military intelligence will be evaluated by the Force Headquarters U2-Intelligence Section.
+Its headquarters were in the Malian capital city, Bamako.
+Military intelligence was evaluated by the Force Headquarters U2-Intelligence Section.

 The force was led by Danish Major General Michael Lollesgaard in 2015 and 2016, Belgian Major General Jean-Paul Deconinck until 2 October 2018, after which he was succeeded by Lieutenant General Dennis Gyllensporre of Sweden.
 The force commander in November 2021 was Dutch Lieutenant-General Johannes Matthijssen.

-As of 30 September 2021, countries contributing with police and military personnel are:
+As of 30 September 2021, countries contributing with police and military personnel were:

 Incidents

 In October 2013, a suicide bomber attacked the Chadian soldiers resulting in the death of two soldiers.

 On 13 December, two Senegalese peacekeepers were killed at a bombing outside the Malian Solidarity Bank in Kidal a day before the second round of the Malian parliamentary election, 2013.

-In October 2014, 10 soldiers were killed—nine from Niger and one from Senegal near Gao and Kidal, respectively—bringing the total number of dead soldiers from the mission to 21 with dozens more wounded.
+In October 2014, 10 soldiers were killed, nine from Niger and one from Senegal near Gao and Kidal respectively, bringing the total number of dead soldiers from the mission to 21 with dozens more wounded.
 It also preceded Malian Foreign Minister Abdoulaye Diop calling for the UNSC to send a rapid deployment force to the country claiming that there was an increase in drug traffickers and Islamist fighters.
-U.N.
-Peacekeeping chief Hervé Ladsous also spoke to the UNSC from Bamako, where he attend a memorial service for the dead soldiers.
-He added that a combination of factors has led to the increase in attacks on U.N. troops, including the drawdown of French forces and a perceived lack of Malian security forces, as such MINUSMA, being the main international presence in the area, was a target.
+UN Peacekeeping chief Hervé Ladsous also spoke to the UNSC from Bamako, where he attend a memorial service for the dead soldiers.
+He added that a combination of factors has led to the increase in attacks on UN troops, including the drawdown of French forces and a perceived lack of Malian security forces, as such MINUSMA, being the main international presence in the area, was a target.
 He further noted that the UN was no longer working in a peacekeeping environment, but sought to increase protection of the mission's staff, equipment and bases.

 On 20 January 2019 the MINUSMA base at Aguelhok was attacked by militants.
 The attack was repelled but 10 Chadian UN peacekeepers were killed and a further 25 injured.
 The militants had arrived on board a number of armed vehicles.
 Several of the attackers are said to have been killed.
 Responsibility was claimed by Al-Qaeda in the Islamic Maghreb who stated that it was a retaliatory attack for the recent visit to Chad by Israeli prime minister Benjamin Netanyahu and the subsequent revival of Chad–Israel diplomatic relations.
 UN Secretary-General António Guterres condemned the attack.

 On 25 January 2019 three Sri Lankan peacekeepers were killed, while another three were injured, when their armoured vehicle came under an Improvised Explosive Device (IED) attack, in the general area of Douentza in Mali.